About Riding Fast and Flying Low

 It was August 2010.
 I stood in rainy Cadwell Park, watching superbikes fly over the ‘Mountain’ during the British Superbike championship.
 It was a turning point.
 This award-winning blog was born less than two years later.
 It was a result of a long love affair with F1, of days spent obsessing over superbikes and MotoGP, and of passionate conversations with friends as crazy about motorsports as me.
 This blog is just the beginning of a life-long dream.

 About Chitra Subramanyam

-I have clocked in 9 years as a journalist in newspapers and magazines (mostly in New Delhi, India and briefly in Tallahassee, Florida), and now work as a deputy managing editor for an international publishing house, have moved back to my first love—journalism.
+I have clocked in over 9 years as a journalist in newspapers and magazines (mostly in New Delhi, India and briefly in Tallahassee, Florida), and, after a six-year stint at an international publishing house, have moved back to my first love—journalism.